kevinsuh/toki/README.md

 # Getting Started
 First, fork the repository and install node dependencies by navigating to the root of your local repository and running `npm install`.

-**By default, Toki comes with configuration for a development bot and a production bot.** This allows you to continue developing and testing new functionalities while your bot is live and on others' teams.
-So you will have to create two separate Slack apps and do basic configuration for each.
+**By default, Toki comes with configuration for a development bot and a production bot** so that you can continue developing your bot and test new functionalities while it is live and on others' teams.
+This means you will have to create two separate Slack apps and do basic configuration for each.
 Here are the steps:

 1. Create your [two slack apps](https://api.slack.com/slack-apps) (one for development and one for production)
 2. Set up your environment variables.
 You can modify and rename the provided .env-example file: